lbeder/health-monitor-rails/README.md

 end
 ```

-### Adding environmet variables
+### Adding environment variables
-By default, environmet variables is nil, you need to provide a Hash with your custom environmet variables:
+By default, environment variables is `nil`, so if you'd want to include additional parameters in the results JSON, all you need is to provide a `Hash` with your custom environment variables:

 ```ruby
 HealthMonitor.configure do |config|